hermesdj/seat-industry/README.md

-# seat-alliance-industry
+# seat-industry

-This fork no longer works the same way as the original one.
+Industry planner for SeAT.

+Originally based on [recursivetree/seat-alliance-industry](https://github.com/eveseat-plugins/seat-alliance-industry) industry project, this evolved as a fork and then became it's own thing through major refactoring and modification on how the orders and deliveries works.

 ## Installation
 See the instruction over at the [seat documentation](https://eveseat.github.io/docs/community_packages/).

-The package name is `hermesdj/seat-alliance-industry`.
+The package name is `hermesdj/seat-industry`.